XIE-WEI-ZE/Personal-Website/README.md

 Personal Web Portfolio
 Hi everyone!

 This is my personal website to showcase my skills and projects.
-If you're interested in what I'm doing, this is a great place to check out some of my work.

-About This Website
 This website includes the following sections:

 Home: A brief introduction about myself and my background.